needdle/git-dl/README.md

 ```
 where $file is the filename for the protobuf output, $num_threads is the number of threads for parallel processing.

-7. Loading the git log from protobuf binaries into python, prepared for Tensorflow Fold library.
+7. Load the git log from protobuf binaries into python, prepared for Tensorflow Fold library.
 ```
 python src/fold.py a.pb
 ```